Aamon-Magnusson/Site/content/about.md

 (Also it's FOSS :))

 Outside of tech, I love riding, and working on bikes.
-I currently own 5 bikes, ranging from a fixed gear, to a IBIS Ripmo AF (Full suspension mountain bike).
+I currently own 5 bikes, ranging from a fixed gear, to an IBIS Ripmo AF (Full suspension mountain bike).

 On this site I will write about whatever I decide to.
 Some may be guides for things that I know, or that I just learned.